aws-samples/amazon-ivs-chime-messaging-ugc-demo/README.md

 - [Semantic-UI-React](https://react.semantic-ui.com/)

 ## License
-This sample code is made available unser a APACHE2.0 license.
+This sample code is made available under a APACHE2.0 license.
 See the LICENSE file.